 Content marketers have a love-hate relationship with content optimization tools.
-You neither can completely embrace Hemingway nor can discard it from your arsenal.
+You can neither completely embrace Hemingway nor can discard it from your arsenal.

-Ernest Hemingway was a journalist whose writing style is considered the gold standard of readable writing.
-Which most of us can’t completely follow.
+Ernest Hemingway was a journalist whose writing style is considered the gold standard of readable writing, which most of us can’t completely follow.

 The editor is programmed to detect your writing tone and compare it to Hemingway’s standards.

 The web app checks for adverbs, complex sentences, and passive voice to encourage you to write a more readable article.

 Our attention span has decreased significantly.
 Thanks to the accessibility and a busy lifestyle.
 You have only 30 seconds to hook your audience up to your content.
 Your audience doesn’t read your article anymore; they skim through it.